 - Open System Preferences from the Apple menu.

-- Click on International and select the Input Menu pane.
+- Click on Keyboard and select the Input Sources pane.

 - Now quit out of System Preferences.
-You will now be able to type in Russian by selecting the US Flag icon in the top right corner and switching to Russian.
+You will now be able to type in Russian by selecting the US Flag icon in the top right corner of your toolbar and switching to Russian.